FairwindsOps/rbac-manager/README.md

 # RBAC Manager

-RBAC Manager simplifies the management of RBAC resources in Kubernetes.
+RBAC Manager simplifies the management of Cluster Role Bindings, Role Bindings, and Service Accounts in Kubernetes.
 It has 3 primary goals:

 1. Provide simplified RBAC configuration that will scale.
 2. Use a syntax that can act as a centralized source of truth for RBAC configuration.